-Feeling the Djang, or concerns about temporary permanence.
-2018 (WIP), 180cm x 540cm.
+Untitled (WIP), 2019.
+180cm x 540cm.
 Photograph: four silver gelatin negatives, pigment ink on cotton paper x seven panels.

-My work with photography is a remembrance of sorts, not in the way photographs collect memories, but as an experiential reminder of the synergetic relationship with the natural world.
-For the past four years I have dedicated myself to a one-mile stretch of coast at the tip of the Fleurieu Peninsula in South Australia.
+My work with photography is a remembrance of sorts, not in the way photographs collect memories, but as an experiential reminder of our sympoietic relationship with/in the natural world.
+For the past four years or so I have dedicated myself to a one-mile stretch of coast at the tip of the Fleurieu Peninsula in South Australia.
 The patterns of currents, cadences of tidal pools, lilt of dawn winds and the temperate crash of waves that wash against the rocks all collaborate to realise a photograph.
 Marking time, walking, not walking, seeing, not seeing, be-ing in the world to remember I am of the world - is what makes the work.
-The aim is not to represent the physical envrionment, but render a feeling that embodies the Australian landscape on its own terms.
+The aim is not to represent the physical environment, but render a feeling that embodies country on its own terms.